Faiza Shaheen's NHS Claims Fact Checked - Guido Fawkes

 After its official opening, our new hospital, NHS Nightingale Hospital London is continuing to increase capacity, and patients will be admitted as appropriate to receive further intensive care treatment for COVID-19.
 Whipps Cross hospital has closed a number of wards and redeployed staff to areas of greatest need.
 This has been possible due to there being a reduction in demand across our services, as mirrored nationally.
 We have had an increased number of staff absences as a result of COVID-19 but because of the measures we have taken we are managing well and in fact are now seeing our staff absences improve each day.”

 Some patients are heading to other hospitals, not for PPE-induced staffing reasons but to match with critical care capacity.
-Why does Faiza think NHS Nightingale was constructed?..
+Why does Faiza think NHS Nightingale was constructed?